davidwebca/acf-block-style-location/readme.md

 # ACF Block Style location

 :bangbang: | WARNING!
-This plugin is probably unstable since it<br> fiddles its way around to find React instances in the page.
+This plugin is probably unstable since it fiddles<br> its way around to find React instances in the page.
 :---: | :---

 Now that you've been warned.
 Hey, welcome!
 For those of you who use [block styles](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-styles/) and [ACF Blocks](https://www.advancedcustomfields.com/resources/acf_register_block_type/), you probably wonder why it's not possible to register a group field for a specific block style.